-EDITOR’s note: Today marks the 49th anniversary of A Charlie Brown Christmas.
+EDITOR’s note: This week marks the 50th anniversary of A Charlie Brown Christmas.
 National Review Online first published the following Lee Habeeb essay on the TV special on November 25, 2011.

 Few headlines about network television make me giddy.
 Fewer still make me hopeful that all is good in the world.
 But back in August of 2010, I read the following headline from the media pages with great excitement: “Charlie Brown Is Here to Stay: ABC Picks Up ‘Peanuts’ Specials Through 2015.”
 The first of these to be made, the famous Christmas special, was an instant classic when it was created by Charles Schulz on a shoestring budget back in 1965, and thanks to some smart television executives, it will be around for at least another five years for all of us to see and enjoy.